Germany: Quarantined housing block residents attack police | DW | 20.06.2020

 The entire complex has now been ordered to remain in lockdown until June 25.

 City officials stipulated that the residents must remain inside to prevent further spread of the virus.
-The decision has been denounced by politicians and residents because of the state of the run-down complex.
+The decision has been denounced by politicians and residents because the complex is run down.

 "People live in the most adverse conditions in this building.
 The conditions in the dwelling have been known for years," Green party politician Thomas Harms was cited as saying by HNA.

-More than 200 children and teenagers are housed in precarious conditions there, reported the news agency DPA, citing Göttingen authorities.
+According to the city, more than 200 children and teenagers live in precarious housing conditions in the complex, reported the news agency DPA.

 The city began follow-up testing on Saturday afternoon of residents who initially tested negative for the virus, according to a city representative.

-The outbreak is one of several to hit large German housing complexes.
+The infection was one of several to break out in German housing complexes.

 DW reported on a virus cluster that broke out in May in the Iduna housing complex, also located outside Göttingen's city center – just over a kilometer from the latest outbreak.